 Symptom

-You are trying to upload a Bank Statement, but you are getting an error message saying: 'Character set UTF-8 not valid'.
+An attempt to upload a Bank Statement results in an error message: 'Character set UTF-8 not valid'.

 Environment